kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 >
 > *"By my heel, I care not!!!"*

-Past all this, some "mobile first" things are done right, such as:
+Past all this, some "Mobile First" things are done right, such as:

 * no third-party affiliate ads load in the site's mobile view.
-Google ads have to load due to Google's rules, but they	 do so asynchronously.
+Google ads have to load due to Google's rules, but they	do so asynchronously...*and* responsively.
+More on this later as well.

-* one less third party font loads in the mobile view...that number may increase.
+* one less third-party font loads in the mobile view.

-* gradients, box shadows and text shadow impend site load time since they force browser paints...these things appear on the tablet/desktop view but are removed from the site's mobile view.
+* gradients, box shadows and text shadows impend site load time since they force browser paints...these things appear on the tablet/desktop view but are removed from the site's mobile view.

 <a name="overallDesign"></a>
 ### Overall Design